akash-mitra/Platonics/readme.md

 ## About Platonics

 Platonics is a simple and minimalist content management platform for Blogging.
 It is built using Laravel.
-It comes pact with all the must-haves of modern day's blogging features, so that you don't need to waste time searching or building essential functions anymore.
+It comes pact with all the must-haves of modern days' blogging features, so that you don't need to waste time searching or buying additional plugins anymore.

 - Create and Manage Blog articles and related metadata information.
 - Organize Blog posts in **Categories**.
 Auto create menu items from categories.
 - Get out of box **Social Authentication** system using Auth Providers (Google / Facebook / Twitter etc.)
-- Create simple **Profile Pages** for the users
+- Create elegant **Profile Pages** for the users
 - Perform **User Management** in admin screen
 - Full featured AJAX based **Commenting System** that's pleasing to eyes and yet accessible to search bots
-- Forum
+- Modular designs with flexible module placings
 - Adsense Integration

-Platonics is simple, yet powerful, providing tools needed for all of your content based blogging requirements.
+Platonics is simple, yet powerful.
+It comes with all the essential tools preloaded for running a serious blog.

 ## Why Platonics